iiasa/message_doc/source/message_globiom/annex/message/4_energy_flows.rst

    * - :math:`\beta _{\rho vs}^r`
      - is the efficiency of technology :math:`v` in producing secondary energy form :math:`s` from the by-input :math:`\rho`,
    * - :math:`IArcp..t`
-     - and :math:`EArcp..t` are the import and export variables described in section 4.1.1 and 4.1.2, respectively,
+     - and :math:`EArcp..t` are the import and export variables,
    * - :math:`\tau _{fvs}`
      - is the plant life of technology :math:`v` in periods (depending on the lengths of the periods covered),
    * - :math:`YXfvs..t`
-     - is the annual new installation of technology :math:`v` in period :math:`t` (see section  2.1.2),
+     - is the annual new installation of technology :math:`v` in period :math:`t` (see section :ref:`capacititesECT`),
    * - :math:`\iota (fvs,r)`
      - is the amount of fuel :math:`r` that is needed when technology :math:`v` goes into operation (usually this is the first core of a reactor).
 It has to be available in the period before technology :math:`v` goes into operation, the normal unit is kWyr/kW,
    * - :math:`\rho (fvs,r)`